 The CAGE assessment, which was based on the results of a 130-patient study, is one of the most popular alcohol addiction assessments designed to test for potential alcoholism.
 In the original study, the patients were randomly chosen to participate in an in-depth interview that included the four questions (the current CAGE questions).
 The questions were selected for the test after they were successful in identifying 16 alcoholics from the group.

-While a total score of 2 or higher is considered clinically significant, some clinicians, such as John Hopkins, believe a score of 1 is worth a further evaluation.
+While a total score of two or higher is considered clinically significant, some clinicians, such as John Hopkins, believe a score of one is worth a further evaluation.
 According to JAMA: “A score of 2 to 3 indicates a high index of suspicion and a score of 4 is virtually diagnostic for alcoholism.”